threefoldfoundation/info_sdk/src/farming/farm_setup.md

 This document shows how to set up/migrate your Threefold Farm and 3Nodes.

-First your 3Bot should be up and running, either on the marketplace or on your local machine.
-In the 3Bot admin panel there is tooling available to set up a farm and manage it.
+First your 3Bot should be up and running, either a hosted one, or the one manually installed on your local machine.
+On the 3Bot admin panel, there is tooling available to set up a farm and manage it.
 Go to the generated domain name that hosts your 3Bot, and login using your 3Bot connect app.

 ## Choose Your Network Using Identities